 Located in Williamsburg, Virginia, the town is maintained as a working, living history museum and functions as it did in the late 18th century.
-A major tourist attraction and part of the Historical Triangle of Virginia, students gain behind the scenes access to blacksmiths, artisans, and an accurate preservation of colonial construction and architecture.
+A major tourist attraction and part of the Historical Triangle of Virginia, students gain behind the scenes access to blacksmiths, artisans, and an accurate preservation of colonial architecture.

 Located on the U.S. Registry of Historic Places, Shirley Plantation is the oldest active plantation in Virginia and one of the oldest family-owned businesses in the country.
 The plantation dates its history back to 1613 when the land was first cultivated for tobacco to be shipped to England.

 The Siege of Yorktown on October 19, 1781, ended the Revolutionary war between American forces and the British.
 Visitors to the Yorktown Victory Center encounter historical exhibits on colonial life as well as recreations of daily life for the American soldiers.

 Jamestown was the first successful English settlement on mainland North America.
 Founded in 1607, the living history museum and archaeological site now celebrate the 400th anniversary of this lasting colony.